wp-plugins/hs-simple-faq/readme.txt

 Numerous CMS website require a segment for FAQ’s.
 Helios Solutions Responsive Category FAQ Plugin permits you to include, inspect and show FAQ on your website.

-Helios Solutions Responsive Category FAQ Plugin appends a FAQ page in your website with jQuery accordian like effect using CSS3, and does not require jQuery.
-Thus, loading is faster as compared to similar other plugins.
+Helios Solutions Responsive Category FAQ Plugin appends a FAQ page in your website with jQuery accordian effect using jQuery UI.
 You can also add your own custom CSS from backend to change the front view of the Helios Solutions Responsive Category FAQ Plugin.

 Helios Solutions Responsive Category FAQ Plugin lets you to reduce the user queries by its elegant-design.